-The nationwide "No Kings" protest against Donald Trump was, by all accounts, a smashing success.
+he nationwide "No Kings" protest against Donald Trump was, by all accounts, a smashing success.
 Millions of people showed up at hundreds of events in red and blue state houses and town centers across the country all in the spirit of rallying against the Trump administration.

 The crowds dwarfed those that came to Washington D.C. to participate in Trump's combination birthday/armed forces parade.
 And while that certainly provided Trump's opponents with a fair share of schadenfreude, it also raised the question: Why hasn't this type of resistance risen up sooner?

 After all, Trump's first term saw opponents sprinting to the nation's airports within weeks of his inauguration to protest his ban on travel from Muslin-majority nations.
 When Trump did a more expansive version of that same policy several weeks ago, the response was relatively mild and diffuse.
 Though there have been glimpses of real grassroots energyfrom the Tesla Takedown movement to the "Hands Off!" rallies-these moments of light and heat showed how dim and cold the once-ubiquitous #Resistance movement had become during Trump's second term.

-offered the first real sign that the grassroots resistance to Trump hasn't died-but it does look different from how it did, and it may, perhaps, be taking a more strategic form.
+That is how it was, at least, until Saturday.
+The "No Kings" protests offered the first real sign that the grassroots resistance to Trump hasn't died-but it does look different from how it did, and it may, perhaps, be taking a more strategic form.